bbyte/DoorBell-NodeMCU32/README.md

 - WiFi connectivity with backup configuration
 - MQTT communication with backup server
 - OTA (Over-The-Air) updates
-- Configurable tracks and volume for each button
+- Configurable tracks and volume for each button (volume in percentage 0-100%)
 - Persistent configuration storage in EEPROM
 - Fallback functionality when offline